itspkannan/python-learn-by-doing/README.md

-# python_commons
+# Learn Python by doing

-Common Python code that I use across multiple projects
+1. Common libraries used across projects.